Pyramids Might Not Be Grain Storages, But Ben Carson May Be Onto Something

 Politics is not something I’m deeply interested in nowadays.
-I don’t follow any recent politicians’ debate, but we all know these political debates are heating up since president Obama’s term is about to be over.
-With all of that being said, CNN’s article “Carson’s theory: Egypt’s pyramids stored grain” caught my eyes and interest, because common sense tells me that nobody, ancient or not, is stupid enough to build a luxurious tomb for a king or pharaoh in pyramid size and visibility.
+I don’t follow any recent political debates, but we all know these political debates are heating up since President Obama’s term is about to be over.
+With all of that being said, CNN’s article “Carson’s theory: Egypt’s pyramids stored grain” caught my eyes and interest because common sense tells me that nobody, ancient or not, is stupid enough to build a luxurious tomb for a king or pharaoh in pyramid size and visibility.
 Even if the pyramid was first built solely for storing a pharaoh’s mummified body, common sense tells me this would be a stupid idea nevertheless.

 Pyramids were built so long ago, and so I think theories about the pyramids are at best just theories.
 Thus, I can’t really outright think that Ben Carson is completely wrong.
-Perhaps, Ben Carson could be wrong on the idea of the pyramids were using as grain storages for the ancient Egyptians, because we don’t truly know what purpose(s) the pyramids were built for.
-Perhaps, we could be right all along in teaching schoolchildren in the idea that the pyramids were built for the pharaohs, either for the purpose of storing pharaoh’s mummified bodies or whatever else.
-Clearly though, I have looked everywhere on the Internet for the finding of a pharaoh’s mummified body in a pyramid, and the answer is that nobody has ever found a mummified pharaoh or any mummified body in any pyramid, ever.
+Perhaps, Ben Carson could be wrong about the idea of the pyramids were used as grain storage for the ancient Egyptians, because we don’t truly know what purpose(s) the pyramids were built for.
+Perhaps, we could be right all along in teaching schoolchildren the idea that the pyramids were built for the pharaohs, either for the purpose of storing the pharaoh’s mummified bodies or whatever else.
+Clearly, though, I have looked everywhere on the Internet for the finding of a pharaoh’s mummified body in a pyramid, and the answer is that nobody has ever found a mummified pharaoh or any mummified body in any pyramid, ever.